-Often, one of the most enjoyable parts of travelling is sampling local, quality drinks they have on offer.
+Often, one of the most enjoyable parts of traveling is sampling local, quality drinks they have on offer.
 Whether you’re enjoying the sunset in Thailand, or settling down after a day of hiking in the South American heat, there’s nothing better than a cool pint of locally brewed beer.

-If you consider yourself a beer expert, (or just a traveller with good taste), then you’re in luck!
+If you consider yourself a beer expert, (or just a traveler with good taste), then you’re in luck!
 Finder.com has created a map of the cheapest countries in the world for a pint- we found the best quality beer brands in those countries.
 Now, you can enjoy a quality drink that tastes unique to each country, and you can do it without worrying about your budget!

 Check out the top 7 cheapest countries for a beer below.

 If you’re traveling through Europe, stop by Kiev for the cheapest beers on the continent!
 A major hub for architecture and culture, you can be cultured and enjoy a pint for only $1.17.
 We recommend Lvivske Premium, a popular beer enjoyed by Ukrainians as their oldest beer- it was first brewed in 1714!
 It’s a light beer, with a full malty taste.

 Puerto Rico, San Juan

 Puerto Rico is a beautiful island in the Caribbean: so it’s naturally full of beautiful beaches and palm tree-lined lanes.
 While you’re enjoying the scenery, try Old Harbour Kofresi: a malt stout brewed right on the island.
 It’s enjoyed by locals and tourists alike for its slightly dense, chocolatey flavor, and it’s one of the cheapest pints in South America!